Jordan Lejuwaan • • 7 min read

 15. Be gentle with the earth.The earth is where we live.
 So this should be obvious.
 Hurting the earth is hurting yourself and the futures of your children and loved ones.

-16. Once a year As often as possible, go someplace you’ve never been before.
+16. As often as possible, go someplace you’ve never been before.
 Experience new places and new things.
 You might find yourself with someone or somewhere that makes you much happier than your previous circumstance.
 The Earth is so vast with unique and beautiful places, why wouldn’t you want to go explore them?

 17. Remember that the best relationship is one in which your love for each other exceeds your need for each other.
 The opposite is a sign that the relationship should end.
 If you need someone more than you love them, it is a sign of dependency, not affection.
 Find someone where love is the dominant force and you will find yourself in a much more fulfilling relationship.